 - When will I hear the results?

-- The Science Festival Alliance’s goal is to announce the final12 startup festivals by December 6, 2019.
+- The Science Festival Alliance’s goal is to announce the final 12 startup festivals no later than January 6, 2020.

 - Do I have to show proof of matching funds at the time of the application?